wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 1. Assign an elastic IP address (highly suggested).
 1. Test that you can see the default class web page from a browser using the server's public IP address.

-Submit a URL using your web server's public IP address, along with a description of something you found interesting, to the Canvas assignment.
+Submit a URL using your web server's public IP address, along with a comment about something you found interesting, to the Canvas assignment.

 Don't forget to update your GitHub start up repository README.md with all of the things you learned and want to remember.
 This might include the IP address of your server and the command to remote shell into your server.
 Do not include the contents of your PEM file, passwords, or keys in your notes.